solo-io/service-mesh-for-less-blog/README.md

 From these results, we can derive that the addition of the ambient data plane to our test application adds around `0.9ms - 1.2ms` of latency to our application round-trip for our 3-tier service.
 These are pretty excellent results for latency performance while providing mTLS for our applications!
 Full results for the ambient mode tests can be seen in the `/experiment-data` directory.

 For a detailed description of the high-level architecture of the L4-only datapath, please refer to the  [Istio documentation](https://istio.io/latest/docs/ambient/architecture/data-plane/#dataplane-details)

+### A detail worth noting
+The Istio community has been hard at work continuously improving the performance of the ambient mode components.
+From the Alpha release of ambient in 1.21.0 to Beta in 1.22.0 we observed an decrease from `0.9ms - 2ms` to `0.9ms - 1.2ms` of latency added to our application round-trip call to which is a notable **40%** improvement in P99 latency!

 ## Istio ambient mode mTLS + L4 mutual auth